mjande/scoreboard-mini-project/README.md

 ## Tests

-I added a few tests to make sure my components could handle the API data properly.
+I added a small number tests to make sure the components could handle the API data properly.
 They can be run with `npm test`.